ingrihn/code-review/README.md

 <img width="1140" alt="reviewify_delete_comment" src="https://github.com/ingrihn/code-review/assets/54809082/84fe9fd6-afa9-475b-be19-b436fcc5b644">

 ### Overview of All Inline Comments
 All inline comments are conveniently listed in one place for easier management.
-This overview automatically appears at the bottom of the screen, in the terminal under the tab labeled _Inline comments_.
+This overview automatically appears in the panel at the bottom of the screen when the extension is activated, under the tab labeled _Inline comments_.
 Comments are sorted by file and in descending priority order.
 Clicking on a file name will show all comments related to that file.
-Furthermore, clicking on any comment navigates to its location in the code and displays its values in the panel.
+Furthermore, clicking on any comment navigates to its location in the code and displays its values in the panel on the right.

-The terminal can be minimised if desired.
-To reopen it, you can either click on _Terminal -> New Terminal_ or navigate through an inline comment:
+The overview can be minimised if desired.
+To reopen it, you can either click on _Terminal -> New Terminal_ and select the _Inline comments_ tab or navigate through an inline comment:

 1. Click on an inline comment or add a new one to show the panel on the right.
 2. Click on the _Show all inline comments_ button (red circle).
-3. The Terminal, including the _Inline comments_ tab, will show up.
+3. The panel at the bottom, including the _Inline comments_ tab, will show up.
 <img width="1225" alt="Screenshot 2024-06-17 at 15 38 43" src="https://github.com/ingrihn/code-review/assets/54809082/3e10cce6-3aed-4272-9690-e954bd3ff3ed">

 ## General Comments